Daniel-Xu0/Snowflake-Spend-Forecaster/README.md

 ```
 in Snowflake and download the output as a CSV to obtain the necessary data for this forecaster.

 The random forest regression model will likely take a few to ten minutes to run, depending on the params inputted.
-I'd recommend not going over k_folds > 5 and n_iter > 150 if you want your computer to survive.
+I'd recommend not going over `k_folds > 5` and `n_iter > 150` if you want your computer to survive.

+Have fun with it!
+I'll continue to update and improve the capabilties of this class periodically